totaljsde/nemioDev/pages/01.gen-info/05.how-local-delegated-harvesting-works/docs.md

 ---
-title: 'How Local and Delegated Havesting Work'
+title: 'How Local and Delegated Harvesting Work'
 taxonomy:
     category: docs
 ---